duvallviera/zesaautomation/README.md

 **🌟 Built with consciousness and powered by technology**

-*SEZA Team - Transforming business through consciousness and automation*
+*SeZa Team - Transforming business through consciousness and automation*